Mercado Pago

 Move-up market

-Build a feature powerful enough to serve the SMB segment — businesses with larger, more complex inventories who had been unable to use the feature at all.
+Build a feature powerful enough to attract SMB merchants with larger, more complex inventories.

 What made this project genuinely hard